Individual Representation & Legal Advice

 - The consequences of organisational change, including being made redundant or transferred to another employer

-- Disputes over your pay, pension or conditions of employment
+- Disputes over your conditions of employment

 - Changes to your job description or grading